An introduction to the categorical p-adic Langlands program: Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties

 \subsubsection{Companion points and Breuil's socle conjecture}

-We return to the set up of \ref{subsec: eigenvarcompactatinfty} and assume in addition that $G$ is a definite unitary group.
-In \cite[Conj.
-5.3, Conj.
-6.1]{MR3319547} Breuil has made a precise conjecture about the socle (i.e.~the larges semi-simple subrepresentation) of the (admissible) locally analytic representation $\hat S(G,K^p)^{\rm an}[\mathfrak{m}_\rho]$ for Galois representations $\rho$ (with coefficients in $L$) that are crystalline at places dividing $p$ and the eigenvalues $\varphi_{1,v},\dots,\varphi_{n,v}\in L$ of the crystalline Frobenius on the Weil--Deligne representation ${\rm WD}(\rho|_{{\rm Gal}_{F_v}})$ satisfy $\varphi_i/\varphi_j\notin\{1,q_v\}$ for $i\neq j$.
+We return to the setup of Section~\ref{subsec: eigenvarcompactatinfty} and assume in addition that $G$ is a definite unitary group (of course similar results are expected in a more general context).
+In \cite[Conj.\ 5.3, Conj.\ 6.1]{MR3319547} Breuil has made a precise conjecture about the socles (i.e.~the largest semisimple subrepresentations) of the (admissible) locally analytic representations $\hat S(G,K^p)^{\rm an}[\mathfrak{m}_\rho]$ for Galois representations $\rho$ (with coefficients in $L$) that are crystalline at places dividing $p$ and are such that the eigenvalues $\varphi_{1,v},\dots,\varphi_{n,v}\in L$ of the crystalline Frobenius on the Weil--Deligne representation ${\rm WD}(\rho|_{{\rm Gal}_{F_v}})$ satisfy $\varphi_i/\varphi_j\notin\{1,q_v\}$ for $i\neq j$.
 Breuil's conjecture describes which (tensor products indexed by the places dividing $p$ of) irreducible subquotients of locally analytic principal series representations $({\rm Ind}_{B_v}^{G(F_v)}\delta_v)^{\rm an}$ embed into the space $\hat S(G,K^p)^{\rm an}[\mathfrak{m}_\rho]$.
 A weaker version of this conjecture is the precise description of the characters $(\delta_v)_v\in\prod_v \hat T_v$ such that We give a precise version of the weaker conjecture and refer to \cite{MR3319547} for the precise formulation of Breuil's socle conjecture.
 Using Remark \ref{EHrem:fibersandadjunction} one can easily show that Breuil's conjecture implies the weaker version presented here.